jyyulab/NetBID/docs/docs/network_construction/network_construction.md

     - 'txi' is the output of `tximport()`.
 It is a list containing three matrices, abundance, counts and length. "counts" is the matrix of raw count.
     - 'counts' is the matrix of raw count.
     - 'tpm' is the raw tpm.
+    - 'fpm', 'cpm' is the fragments/counts per million mapped fragments.
+    - 'raw-dds' is the DESeqDataSet class object, which is the original one without processing.
     - 'dds' is the DESeqDataSet class object, which is processed by `DESeq()`.
     - 'eset' is the ExpressionSet class object, which is processed by `DESeq()` and `vst()`.